ayushsahu1999/NN_from_scratch/README.md

 We shall see A1, A2, A3 later when we see about activation functions.

 #### Activation Functions:
 Every output of a node is then passed through an activation function.
 Most of the times, non linear activation functions are used.
 Activation functions are a very important part of neural network.
-It helps in computing the result in desirable form and also helps in improving accuracy of our model.
+It helps in computing the result in desirable form and also helps in improving accuracy of our model.\
+It is denoted by A(Z).
+A(Z) means the output when activation function of Z.
+Similarly, A(Z1) means activation function of Z1.

 There are many types of activation functions but some of the popular activation functions are:
 1. Threshold Activation Function
 2. Sigmoid Function